Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Matthias Church

-Try Not to Get Lost in the Buda Labyrinth
+Try not to get lost in the Buda Labyrinth

 The Buda Castle Labyrinth features a series of interconnected caves and tunnels that stretch for over a mile.
 The labyrinth is dimly lit and filled with historical displays, adding to its mysterious atmosphere.
-The maze-like passages and historical exhibits make it an intriguing place to explore.
+The maze-like passages and historical exhibits make it an interesting place to explore.

 Walk to the River and Photo in Front of the Parliament